Parkinson’s Disease is a neurodegenerative disease that affects the neurons in an area of the brain that produce dopamine called the Substantia Nigra.

 Breakdown in Intracellular and Extracellular Signaling

 When the above factors are present, breakdown occurs in the building of Tau and Amyloid Beta.
-Both Tau proteins and Amyloid Beta begin building abnormal proteins which results in Tau protein misfolding and neurofibrillary tangles that create a massive traffic jam on the superhighway inside the neuron.
-At the same time Amyloid-Beta plaques are formed by basically gluing the brain’s glial cells and nerve debris together to the outside of the cell causing slowing of signaling.
+Both Tau proteins and Amyloid Beta begin building abnormal proteins which result in Tau protein misfolding and neurofibrillary tangles that create a massive traffic jam on the superhighway inside the neuron.
+At the same time, Amyloid-Beta plaques are formed by basically gluing the brain’s glial cells and nerve debris together to the outside of the cell causing a slowing of signaling.

 These processes are both associated with neurodegenerative disease, Tau proteins have been associated with Parkinson’s Disease and amyloid-beta plaques have been associated with Alzheimer’s Disease.

 Causes of Alzheimer’s are still being discovered and researched, but there are a few commonalities in the development of AD. (read more)

 - Genetics- APOE genes may indicate an increased risk for developing Alzheimer’s- they’re described as APOE E2, E3, and E4.